HOUSTON OPPORTUNITY ZONE FUND GUIDE

 Thus, the investor will owe the same $20 in tax in the year of sale ($85 times 23.8%) based on the original capital gain; however, unlike example 1 because the investment in the QO Fund was not held for 10 years there will be no exemption from the appreciation on the investment.

-Assuming the investment grows 7% annually, the taxpayer will owe an additional $15 ($61 of gain times 23.8%) of tax upon exit.
+If we assume that the investment grows 7% annually, then the taxpayer will owe an additional $15 ($61 of gain times 23.8%) of tax upon exit.

 Total Tax: $35